CodySchrank/MTT/Source/README.md

 ## Notes
-Does not apply the keyword *Resource* from the C# models to the Typescript models Follows the case and naming conventions of each language.
+Does not apply the keyword *Resource* from the C# models to the Typescript models If a *Convert Directory* is supplied, it will be deleted everytime script is ran and remade Follows the case and naming conventions of each language.
 C# is Pascal Case
 Typescript is Camel Case

+## WARNING
+-- Does not apply inheritence
+-- Does not convert enums
+-- Does not look for private properties